Scientific Name:

 Pest Susceptibility:

-Aphids or adelgids, Beetles or weevils, Caterpillar or cutworm, Leafhopper or spittlebug, Root rot (Disease resistant)
+Aphids or adelgids, Beetles or weevils, Caterpillar or cutworm, Diptera - true flies, Fungal leaf spot, Leafhopper or spittlebug, Mildew, Root rot, Slugs or snails, Virus

 Specific Pests: